Ivan-Pchelin/scripts-for-synteny-visualization/README.md

 3. When the general structure of the data is revealed, **fetch_accnos.py** can be run to prepare a TXT file with FASTA headers.
 This list can be used at the final stage of Synima analysis with an -x option.
 Once Synima created a file with matches, the final step of visualization can be launched independently.

 ### GC-content
-**global_GC_content.py** can be used to calculate the distribution of coding sequences according to their GC-content and **refine_annotations_by_GCV.py** prepares four partial datasets.
+**global_GC_content.py** can be used to calculate the distribution of coding sequences according to their GC-content and **refine_annotations_by_GCV.py** prepares four partial datasets for Synima.
 If use refine_annotations_by_GCV.py, please set the interquartile boundaries within the code.